MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-service-principal-certificate.md

 ms.subservice: powerbi-developer
 ms.topic: how-to
 ms.custom: ""
-ms.date: 03/27/2022
+ms.date: 01/22/2023
 ---

 # Embed Power BI content with service principal and a certificate

 Certificate-based authentication enables you to be authenticated by Azure Active Directory (Azure AD) with a client certificate.
-The client certificate can be on a Windows, Android or iOS device, or kept in an [Azure Key Vault](/azure/key-vault/basic-concepts).
+The client certificate can be on a Windows, Android, or iOS device, or the client certificate can be kept in an [Azure Key Vault](/azure/key-vault/basic-concepts).

-Using this method of authentication allows managing certificates from a central place, using the CA, for rotation or revocation.
+Using this method of authentication allows managing certificates from a central place using the certificate authority (CA) for rotation or revocation.

 You can learn more about certificates in Azure AD in the [Client credential flows](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Client-credential-flows) GitHub page.